Eligibility of exchange students

 Students of architecture

-Students of architecture are also required to attach a portfolio (pdf) to the online application.
+Students of architecture are required to attach a portfolio (pdf) to the online application.
 The portfolio should give a clear and concise summary of the student’s skills.
 Portfolio should start with the most recent project and make sure to include projects in a variety of scales, preferably from urban planning or design to architectural details.
 Building design projects should have clear plans and sections in addition to perspectives or other visualizations.
 The portfolio layout should be legible on most common computer screens.

 Deadlines for receiving applications: